onsonr/sonr/x/did/README.md

-# `x/identity`
+# `x/did`

-The Identity module is responsible for managing native Sonr Accounts, their derived wallets, and associated user identification information.
+The Decentralized Identity module is responsible for managing native Sonr Accounts, their derived wallets, and associated user identification information.

 ## Concepts